-Children and young people can be affected by self-isolation, and therefore the provisions of this grant in two ways.
-Firstly, the children and young people may themselves require to self-isolate if they test positive (Children and Young People under the age of 18 are exempt from the requirement to self-isolate, where they are identified as a close contact of someone who has tested positive and have returned a negative PCR test).
+Children and young people can be affected by staying at home, and therefore the provisions of this grant, in two ways.
+Firstly, the children and young people may themselves require to stay at home if they test positive (children and young people under the age of 18 were exempted from the requirement to selfisolate, where they had been identified as a close contact of someone who has tested positive and had returned a negative PCR test).

-Children and young people may be affected by others in their household having to self-isolate, parents or carers in particular.
-If those others self-isolating lose income as a result, that could impact on the children and young people's wellbeing and welfare, particularly in low income households.
+Children and young people may be affected by others in their household having to stay at home, parents or carers in particular.
+If those others staying at home lose income as a result, that could impact on the children and young people's wellbeing and welfare, particularly in low income households.

-In lower income households in particular, financial losses could dis-incentivise compliance with self-isolation.
+In lower income households in particular, financial losses could dis-incentivise compliance with advice to stay at home.
 Many working parents do not have the backup of contractual employment arrangements that allow them to be paid while looking after isolating children.
-The children and young people, or those in their households, may be under pressure to continue working despite being asked to self-isolate, which risks the further spread of the virus and impacting on the health of those in the household, potentially magnifying the losses.
+The children and young people, or those in their households, may be under pressure to continue working despite being advised to stay at home, which risks the further spread of the virus and impacting on the health of those in the household, potentially magnifying the losses.